anon-blue/anon.blue/README.txt

                      And then restart your PC.
                      LOL
                      just a joke , bro
-                     If you wantto scold someone you can scold on there:
+                     If you wan to scold someone you can scold on there:
                      tyuer